RyanCode5000/Statistic-functions/README.md

 # Statistic-functions
-Multiple files for basic statistics written in python
+Multiple files for basic statistical analysis written in python